By Rick Steves

-While this three-week itinerary is designed to be done by car, it can be done by train and bus or, better yet, with a BritRail & Drive Pass (best car days: Cotswolds, North Wales, Lake District, Scottish Highlands, Hadrian's Wall).
+While this three-week itinerary is designed to be done by car, it can be done by train and bus.
 For three weeks without a car, I'd cut back on the recommended sights with the most frustrating public transportation (South and North Wales, Ironbridge Gorge, and the Scottish Highlands).
 Lacing together the cities by train is very slick, and buses get you where the trains don't go.
 With more time, everything is workable without a car.

 When to Go

 In Britain, July and August are peak season — with very long days, the best weather, and the busiest schedule of tourist fun.
 May and June can be lovely anywhere in Britain.